sekerniv/reversi-coding-task/README.md

 In Part 4, students will implement more advanced bot strategies, such as 1-move lookahead.
 They will also have the opportunity to work on their own bots and try out different strategies.

 ### Bot Tournament
 In the final stage of the project, a bot tournament will be organized.
 All students will have the opportunity to pit their bots against each other, play Reversi, and compete for the top spot.
+Runnning the main method in ReversiTournament.java, loads all the bots (classes ending in Bot) and have them compete against each other.

 ### Note
 - The instructions provided to the students for each part contains detailed explanations and requirements for each task, allowing them to gradually build their Reversi game and bot.